Command control is an essential element of the Operations Road Show layout.

 The Equipment

-interacts with:
+with:

-- Four power boosters
+- Six power boosters

 - Two PM4 power management cards, controlling several power districts